DFE-Digital/get-help-with-tech/docs/virtual_cap_pools.md

 ### Cap updates to Computacenter

-Before virtual cap pools, cap update requests were only sent to Computacenter when a school's order state was changed via the `SchoolOrderStateAndCapUpdateService`.
+Before virtual cap pools, cap update requests were only sent to Computacenter when a school's order state was changed via the `SchoolAllocationCapUpdateService`.

 With virtual cap pools and the shared caps, we must also generate cap update requests whenever the cap amount of the pool changes.
 The change must be sent to Computacenter for all schools in that pool.